lsst-dm/dm_dev_guide/communications/rfc.rst

 In all of these cases, the RFC is marked as **Flagged** to indicate that it is being considered by the DMCCB.

+As a result of the discussion on a **Flagged** RFC, the DMCCB may decide to approve it and move forward with the proposal.
+In this case, the RFC status is set to **Board Recommended**.
+Once one or more triggering issues have been opened on the RFC, the assignee has to change the status to **Adopted**.

+All RFCs on DM controlled documents will set to **Adopted** directly by the DMCCB, since they do not require implementation issues.

 .. _rfc-formalities:

 Formalities